sindre2/CSS-transistions/README.md

 # CSS-transistions
-Just some basic use of css animations and hover effects.
+Just some basic use of css animations, transitions and hover effects.
+<a href="https://sindre2.github.io/CSS-transistions/">View demo</a>